Connect with us

 Factors beyond a child’s control, including depression, access to healthy food and walkable neighborhoods, contribute to obesity.

-Parents may wonder how to children without introducing shame or blame.
+Parents may wonder how to help children without introducing shame or blame.
 First, conversations about weight and food should be age appropriate.

 “A 6-year-old does not need to be thinking about their weight,” says Kalami.
 She adds that even preteens and teenagers should not be focusing on their weight, though they likely already are.